pupilfirst/wd301-scripts/handling-advanced-ui-events/drag-and-drop/response-types-and-reducer/README.md

 export type AvailableColumns = "pending" | "in_progress" | "done";
 ```

-Each entry in a coloumn ie,
+Each entry in a column i.e.,

 ```json
 {